lcorr8/old-github-blog-lcorr/_posts/2016-2-17-Workflow-review-worksheet-cli-gem.md

 ---
 layout: post
-title: Workflow Review Worksheets: CLI Gem!
+title: Workflow Review Worksheets&#58; CLI Gem!
 ---

 When I studied in college I used to make one page review worksheets for most of my science classes.
 Then I would refer back to them every once in a while to keep concepts and workflows fresh in my mind.
 So I thought it would be cool to continue this form of review with all dev topics, and there is a chance that they might come in handy for other students as well, so I will be posting more of these worksheets soon.